-In the Senate, Rounds leans into national security, veterans’ care, farm and ranch priorities, rural healthcare access, and pro-growth tax and regulatory policy.
-He’s also been active on cybersecurity and defense modernization.
+In the U.S. Senate, Rounds leans into national security, cybersecurity, veterans’ care, rural health access, and pro-growth tax and regulatory policy.
+He has also been active on artificial intelligence policy as a co-chair of the Senate AI Caucus and a member of the Bipartisan Senate AI Working Group.

 Mainstream Conservative